SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Let's now implement a builder to create a `Matchers` object.

 (*I am only going to describe the **and** operator, and **positive assertions***.
-You can refer to the code [here](https://github.com/SarthakMakhija/clearcheck/blob/main/src/matchers/compose/mod.rs) for composition with inverted assertions.)
+You can refer the code [here](https://github.com/SarthakMakhija/clearcheck/blob/main/src/matchers/compose/mod.rs) for composition with inverted assertions.)

 ```rust
 pub struct MatchersBuilder<T> {